cilwerner/intro-to-linux/_episodes/02-navigating.md

 - "The `cd` command allows you to navigate through directories, but you also need to direct it to where you want to go using `cd [path]`."
 - "The root directory is specified by the root directory, referred to as `/`."
+- "An absolute path specifies a location from the"
+- "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory'."
 ---

 <p align="center"><img src="../fig/ICHEC_Logo.jpg" width="40%"/></p>